fortran-lang/stdlib/doc/specs/stdlib_strings.md

 Extracts the characters from the defined region of the input string.
 Argument `first` and `last` defines the region for the function `slice` to operate.
+If the defined region is invalid (user provides atleast one invalid index), `first` and `last` indexes are converted to first and last valid indexes in this defined region respectively, if no valid index exists in this region an empty string is returned.

-Extraction starts from the index `first` and takes stride of length `stride`.
+Extraction starts from `first` index and takes stride of length `stride`.
-Argument `stride` cannot take the value 0.
+Extraction is active until `last` index is crossed.
+Extraction starts only if `last` index is crossable from `first` index taking stride of length `stride`.
+`stride` can attain both negative or positive values but when the invalid value 0 is given, it is converted to 1.
+Function automatically deduces the arguments which are not provided by the user.

 #### Syntax